mungpeter/RAMAplot/README.md

   argparse    # 1.1
 ```

 **Disclaimer:** These scripts are inspired by the PyRAMA repository by @gerdos so you will see resemblance of the figures.
-Redid it most to add a slightly difference artistic touch of my own, and to enable the heatmap generation for MD trajectory.
+Redid it mostly to add a slightly different artistic touch of my own, and to enable the heatmap generation for MD trajectory.